Yankees vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Yankees Betting Records & Stats

-- The implied moneyline probablility in this matchup gives the Yankees a 53.5% chance to win.
+- New York is 12-17 this season when entering a game as the underdog by -110 or more on the moneyline.

+- The Yankees have an implied victory probability of 52.4% according to the moneyline set for this matchup.

-- New York has combined with opponents to hit the over on the total 41 times this season for a 41-48-5 record against the over/under.
+- New York and its opponents have gone over the total this season in 41 of its 95 opportunities.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!